You’re not just selling a product. You’re selling a lifestyle.

 If you sell any kind of aspirational lifestyle product, those words probably ring true.
 Whether it’s clothing, cosmetics, footwear, or furniture, you know that just showing customers a photo of your product isn’t always enough.
 You need to engage your customer, tell a story, and make them feel like they’re purchasing the lifestyle or experience associated with your brand.

 For a long time, online stores have been fairly limited in the ways they can present lifestyle products.
-Merchants are encouraged to take clear, well-lit photographs, preferably against a white backdrop, that show their product in as much detail as possible.
+Merchants are encouraged to take clear, well-lit product photography, preferably against a white backdrop, that show their product in as much detail as possible.
 While these kinds of photo are important for developing trust with wary online buyers, some products need real-life context to drive home their value.

 Enter the lookbook, a long-time centerpiece of fashion magazines, like Elle and Vogue, that online merchants are only just starting to use.
 Unlike product and catalog pages, which typically display products in an unadorned, utilitarian state, lookbooks provide context, presenting them in a real-life, visually-appealing setting.
 They give customers an idea of how a product is used, what it goes well with, and how it might fit into their home or lifestyle.